Da’esh / Islamic State

 cases that cija has supported

-CIJA’s support has led to concrete results in several jurisdictions holding Da’esh fighters accountable for a range of international and transnational criminal offenses.
+CIJA’s work has been instrumental in achieving convictions across several jurisdictions holding Da’esh fighters accountable for a range of international and transnational criminal offenses.

-Zoher J.: In March 2019, the Higher Regional Court of Munich convicted Zoher J., a former leader of an extremist armed group in Aleppo, for the provision of material support to a terrorist organisation, sentencing him to seven years imprisonment and three additional years of parole.
+Zoher J.: convicted in Munich, Germany in March 2019, for the provision of material support to a terrorist organisation, in Aleppo, Syria.
+Sentenced to seven years imprisonment and three additional years of parole.
 The Court found that Zuhair had held a leadership role in the Aleppo-based battalion (katiba) ‘Mohamed Ibn Abdullah’ from November 2012, also noting that the battalion was later affiliated with Jabhat al Nusra and the Islamic State.
 During the trial, CIJA personnel offered several days of testimony.
 CIJA Executive Director Bill Wiley, testified to CIJA’s objectives, structures and working methods.
 More importantly, the key witness in the case, a CIJA field investigator based in Syria, addressed questions regarding the individual criminal responsibility of Zuhair.

 assistance to justice actors